TRISTAN-ORF/RiboTIE/README.md

 </div>

 ## 📋 About
 RIBO-former is created to annotate translation initiation sites on transcripts using ribosome profiling data.
-This repository contains the instructions to run RIBO-former.
+This repository contains the instructions to run RIBO-former on custom data.

 The data, saved model parameters and outputs used to perform the study and benchmarks as discussed in [the paper]() can are found [here](https://github.com/jdcla/RIBO_former_paper).

-To apply the models on custom data or train new models following our approach, we refer to the [RIBO-former tool](https://github.com/jdcla/RIBO_former) GitHub repository.
+When interested in more advanced features, suchas using a custom transformer architecture, we refer the user manual of the [transcript-transformer](https://github.com/jdcla/transcript_transformer), a supporting PyPi package created alongside this tool.

 The repository of TIS Transformer, a similar publication for the delineation of novel coding sequences, where the model relies on transcript sequence data, can be found [here](https://github.com/jdcla/TIS_transformer)